thatrobotdev/theorybear/README.md

 theorybear has now migrated to a new website codebase.
-This old codebase is now archived.
-Check out the new site at [theorybear.org](https://theorybear.org)!
+The new site is password protected to protect the students which use it, but you can access the old, non-protected site at [https://old.theorybear.org](https://old.theorybear.org).
+If you are a Peak to Peak Charter School student, please check out the new website at https://theorybear.org!

 ---